brunopinheirofreitas/Java/Alura/Alura_Notes.md

 35. ```private static final long serialVersionUID = 1L;``` //This identify the version of the class, therefore all objects of this class could be different.
 36. transient means the attribute should not be serializied.
 37. ArrayList aren't good if you want to change/remove elements in some position, however it's good to return a specific element in a position and to add elements.
 38. Linkedlist is good if you have a list that changes it's elements a lot, by removing it, for instance, however itsn't good to return a specific element in a position or to add elements.
+Linked keeps order.
+39. Map is a class, it work like a data structure based in a key and a value.
+In this structure, if you repeat a key, its value is overrided.
+40. The "hash" term in hashSet and hashMap means that the group is organized by a special form o table that group similar elements, making the searching for an element much more faster than using normal Sit or List classes.
 ---

 **Java Types and operators**